zhoulukuan/deeplab_v2_pytorch/readme.md

 ```
 python test.py --model=path/to/your/model
 ```
 You can see the final result on PASCAL VOC2012 after a while.
 If you want to use denseCRF, change TEST.IF_CRF in `config.py`.
-However, it may cost you about 40-50 min because denseCRF is
+However, it may cost you about 40-50 min because denseCRF is time-consuming.

 ### TensorboardX
 Monitor your training process with tensorboardX.
 Run: